loconomics/loconomics/docs/Contributor Guidelines.md

 - F: Voice of Customer Program

 #### Readiness Label
-- R1 (The issue is ready to be put into a release with all supporting documentation completed.
+- R1: Ready for Development Sprint
-- R2 (Awaiting Architecture Sprint)
+- R2: Ready for Architecture Sprint
-- R3 (Awaiting Design Sprint)
+- R3: Ready for Design Sprint
-- R4 (User Story)
+- R4: User Story

 #### Milestone
 @dani0198 will place into Product Roadmap.
 R1 issues will be place into Releases based on developer feedback.